-This finding can be made, in that the proposed DAS node/microcell is to consist of an antenna and equipment mounted upon utility poles along a roadway, an area where numerous utility poles are already located.
-Microcell WCF installations co-located on utility poles, such as these, are encouraged in the WCF Ordinance as the preferred WCF design, due to their relatively inconspicuous nature.
+This finding can be made, in that the proposed DAS node/microcell is to consist of an antenna and equipment mounted upon existing utility poles in the County right-of-way, an area where numerous utility poles are already located.
+Microcell WCF installations co-located on existing utility poles, such as these, are encouraged in the WCF Ordinance as the preferred WCF design, due to their relatively inconspicuous nature.